Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: DISCUSSION; H 1 FILAMENTARY DISTRIBUTION AND ITS IMPACT ON THE EMISSION-ABSORPTION MEASUREMENTS

-In summary, the extremely small covering factor of the radio continuum compact sources lead to a considerably different picture of the \ion{H}{1} gas which has highly complicated sub-pc spatial distribution of $\int \tau_{\text{H$\;$\sc{i}}}(V)dV$ according to the current MHD model.
+In summary, \ion{H}{1} gas has highly complicated sub-pc spatial distribution of $\int \tau_{\text{H$\;$\sc{i}}}(V)dV$ according to the current MHD model.
 The fraction of the solid angle subtended by the radio continuum sources is small, less than $10^{-5}$, in the published emission-absorption measurements.
 The model predicts a large dispersion in $N_{\text{H$\;$\sc{i}}}^\mathrm{model}/N_{\text{H$\;$\sc{i}}}^\mathrm{thin}$ reflecting the small scale structure of the CNM, which hampers to derive a representative value of $N_{\text{H$\;$\sc{i}}}$ and the emission-absorption measurements are not suited for determining the bulk properties of the \ion{H}{1} gas.